nim-lang/nimble/readme.markdown

 ## Creating Packages

-Nimble works on git repositories as its primary source of packages.
+Nimble works on Git repositories as its primary source of packages.
 Its list of packages is stored in a JSON file which is freely accessible in the [nim-lang/packages repository](https://github.com/nim-lang/packages).
-This JSON file provides nimble with the required Git URL to clone the package and install it.
+This JSON file provides Nimble with the required Git URL to clone the package and install it.
 Installation and build instructions are contained inside a file with the ``.nimble`` file extension.
-The nimble file shares the package's name, i.e. a package named "foobar" should have a corresponding ``foobar.nimble`` file.
+The Nimble file shares the package's name, i.e. a package named "foobar" should have a corresponding ``foobar.nimble`` file.

-These files specify information about the package including its the author, license, dependencies and more.
-Without one Nimble is not able to install a package.
+These files specify information about the package including its author, license, dependencies and more.
+Without one, Nimble is not able to install a package.

 A .nimble file can be created easily using Nimble's ``init`` command.
 This